Matthewt303/frc-comp-analysis/README.md

 - --magnification: scaling factor for super-resolution image.
 Between 0.05 to 0.20 is recommended
 - --split_method: how the dataset is split.
 Use 'simple' or 'odd_even'.
 - --criterion: threshold for determining resolution.
 Use 'fixed' or '3sigma'.
+- --relation: whether the data from each condition are paired or independent.
+For independent data, the Mann-Whitney U-test is used while for paired data, the Wilcoxon Signed-Rank test is used.

 For more detailed discussions on these parameters, please refer to the original paper and also [2](https://www.nature.com/articles/s41377-023-01321-0).